Hope Cement Works: History

 The plant started its first full year of production in 1929, and was initially producing 50,000 tonne of cement per year.
 The plant was located at Hope, because it is at the edge of where carboniferous limestone of the Monsal Dale Group, meets shale (Edale Shale), the two main components of finished cement.
 The shale beds are to the north and east of the works, whereas the limestone is to the south.
 A byproduct of the lime quarrying process is the mineral fluorspar, which is used as a chemical feedstock.
 Originally, the cement was made with a 'wet' process, which used two kilns, with two more added in the 1930s and a fifth in 1952.
 By the 1960s, an upgrade of the plant led to it being converted to the 'dry' process, which started in 1970 with two kilns, but with a greater output in tonnage, with the same amount of fuel used.

 Since 1951, when the Peak District National Park was created, most of the outbound traffic from the plant has been exported by rail.
 This requirement is still in effect in the 21st century, with the authorities continuing their desire for rail to manage the lion's share of the traffic to and from the plant.
 The creation of the national park has also affected expansion and quarrying locations as the planning permission regulations are more stringent within a national park.

-The plant was acquired from Blue Circle Cement in 2001 by Lafarge.
+The plant was acquired in 2001 by Lafarge, following their takeover of Blue Circle Cement.
 The merger of Lafarge and the Tarmac Group was allowed on condition that certain elements of both groups be sold off to prevent the new company having a monopoly in certain areas.
 This meant the cement works at Hope became owned by the Mittal Group, and was renamed Hope Construction Materials in 2013.
 In 2016, Hope Construction materials was acquired by Breedon for £336 million, which included various aggregate terminals and cement and concrete plants.
 After the closure of other cement plants it is now the largest cement producer by tonnage in the United Kingdom.

 Around 66% of the works output (1,000,000 tonne) is transported from the site via the railway link connecting to the Hope Valley Line.
 The railway line runs for 1 mi 52 chain and connects with the seven road sidings called Earle's Sidings.

 Destinations formerly served have included Northenden (Manchester), Dewsbury in West Yorkshire, Tanhouse Lane at Widnes, and bagged cement to Carlisle.
 In the privatisation era, newer destinations served by Hope came on stream due to rationalisation in the cement and railway industries; the terminals at Northenden and Widnes were replaced by one at Weaste, and Hope despatched cement to Theale, Colnbrook and Moorswater in Cornwall.
 In 2020, depots for onward transportation of cement by rail were located at Dewsbury, Walsall, Reading (Theale), and Dagenham.

 A study in 2020 determined that the plant supported a total of 270 jobs and brought over £60 million into the local economy.